mochoabuilds/-cognition-/README.md

 + Summer 2020
     + People/Footfall Counter for Corner Stores
 + Fall 2020
-    + Inventory Mgmt for Corner Stores
+    + Inventory Mgmt for Corner Stores (Hand Motion & Custom Objects Classifier)
 + Winter 2021
-    + "Who has what item?"
+    + "Who has what object?"
 (Autonomous Checkout Pt.
 1)

 # RESEARCH QUESTIONS
-+ Explore ways to bake “street smarts” into computer vision systems
++ How can we bake "street smarts" into computer vision systems?
-+ How could we underpin a computer vision application with a public log of all queries run on its video stream data? ("thus the watchers themselves are watched")
++ How could we underpin a computer vision system with a public log of all queries run on its video stream data? ("thus the watchers themselves are watched")

-# ETHNOGRAPHY ("DATA WRANGLING")
+# DATA COLLECTION
-+ What is ethnographic research?
++ The data I start with to develop theory comes from ethnography.
+What is ethnography?
 It's a sociological method of firsthand participant observation in once unfamiliar social circles to pull a sense of what's relevant in that world.
-Methods include field notes such as: sensory impressions, personal responses,  questions about behaviors, neighborhood identities, jottings, etc.
+Methods include field notes such as: personal responses, sensory impressions, neighborhood identities, behaviors, jottings, etc.
-+ I undertook approximately 10 months of ethnographic field notes in two Chicago corner stores.
-I then built methods for translating field notes into usable data for computer vision systems.
++ I undertook approximately 10 months of ethnography in two Chicago corner stores.
+I then built methods for translating ethnographic field notes into usable data for computer vision systems.

 # DEVICE
 + The device combines the functions of LIDAR and RADAR to measure the different speeds of select objects/someones hands as they move about a corner store.
 This approach better avoids interference with other optical sensors, reflective objects, clothing, lighting, etc.

 # COMPUTER VISION MODEL
-+ Through a combination of clever data-wrangling, off-the-shelf computer vision hardware, reinforcement learning algorithms, reward functions and human feedback our system learns.
++ Through a combination of data collection, off-the-shelf computer vision hardware, reinforcement learning algorithms, reward functions and human feedback our system learns.
 The device syncs specific locations and items in a room with classifications across parent-child groupings.
 Feedback from humans fine-tune the reward function to bake human-like "street smarts" into the system.
 Ideally our computer vision tools will learn to preserve the fabric of a corner store and its respective social norms.

 # PROOF-OF-CONCEPT
 01 Installing Required Packages and Libraries